 The U.S. Consumer Financial Protection Bureau ("CFPB"), under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, has exercised supervisory authority over private education loan providers.
 The CFPB has been active in conducting investigations into the private student loan market and issuing several reports with findings that are critical of the private student loan market.
-The CFPB has initiated investigations into the lending practices of other institutions in the for-profit education sector.

-We cannot predict whether any of this activity, or other activities, will result in Congress, the DOE, the CFPB or other regulators adopting new legislation or regulations, or conducting new investigations, into the private student loan market or into the loans received by our students to attend our institutions.
+The CFPB has initiated investigations into the lending practices of other institutions in the for-profit education sector and has indicated to the Company that it is assessing whether we are subject to CFPB's supervisory authority based on our activities related to consumer lending.
+We have provided requested information to the CFPB and are waiting for the CFPB to respond.
+We cannot predict whether the CFPB or other regulators will conduct further reviews or take actions that could require us to change private lending to students at our schools or have a material adverse impact on our operations.
+See Part I, Item 1.
+"Business - Regulatory Environment - Other Financial Assistance Programs."
+We cannot predict whether any of this activity, or other activities, will result in Congress, the DOE, the CFPB or other regulators adopting new legislation or regulations, or conducting additional investigations, into the private student loan market or into the loans received by our students to attend our institutions.
 Any new legislation, regulations, or investigations regarding private student lending could limit the availability of private student loans to our students, which could have a significant impact on our business and operations.